Burgundy wine | Quality wines from Burgundy

 - Domaine de la Romanée-Conti

-- Domaine Count Georges de Vogue
+- Domaine Comte Georges de Vogüé

 - Domaine du Comte Liger-Belair

-- Domaine François Raveneau
+- François Raveneau

-- Domaine Armand Rousseau
+- Armand Rousseau

-- Domaine Jacques-Frédéric Mugnier
+- Jacques-Frédéric Mugnier

-- Domaine Vincent Dauvissat
+- Vincent Dauvissat

-- Domaine Coche-Dury
+- Coche-Dury

-Grape varieties Burgundy
+Grape varieties Bourgogne

 Chardonnay does very well in the limestone-rich soils of Burgundy.
-This grape forms the basis for the region's famous white wines, with their characteristic aromas of green apple, peach and a subtle minerality.
+This grape forms the basis for the region’s famous white wines, with their distinctive aromas of green apple, peach and a subtle minerality.
 The wines range from refreshing and lively in the villages of Chablis to rich and buttery in the southern areas such as Meursault.

-Buy Burgundy wine
+Ordering Burgundy wine